JeodC/PortMaster-Descent/addons/descent/README.md

 Dimensions was an unauthorized distribution disc from Lasersoft that contains fan-made levels.
 It was not authorized by Interplay and Lasersoft was sued for trademark infringement.

 ## Other
 In the `other` folder you'll find `d1xr-hires.dxa` which adds upscaled (640×480) backgrounds, briefing images and fonts to D1X-Rebirth.
+A subfolder `mac` contains the `.dxa` files necessary if you're using the macintosh `descent.hog` and `descent.pig` files.

 ## Shareware
 The `shareware` folder contains the official Descent shareware demo, a free release by Parallax Software.
 It contains the first seven levels of the game.